 In the world of classical guitars, the two biggies in terms of brands are Yamaha and Cordoba.
 And then there are the others.

 Like all Córdoba instruments, the C1 features premium Savarez strings and an adjustable truss rod for neck adjustments.
-The truss rod is noteworthy in that not many beginner guitars offer this feature.
+The truss rod is noteworthy in that beginner guitars do not generally offer this feature.

 Cordoba classical guitars are known for their light feel and a brighter sound.
 The Protege C1 is very much in that style.
 The C1 has a variant in the popular C1M (‘M’ is for matte finish), also a full-size student model, but you can save some dollars if you’re not hung up on glossy looks.
 Check the price at Amazon.